AEADataEditor/aeadataeditor.github.io/_projects/project6.md

 **Start and end dates:**

-The internship will broadly start after institution-specific final exams over, and thus vary, but broadly, the internship will take place between mid-May and mid-August, for 10-12 weeks (depends on the institution).
+The internship will broadly start after institution-specific final exams are over, and thus vary, but broadly, the internship will take place between mid-May and mid-August, for 10-12 weeks (depends on the institution).

 **Requirements:**